scripting/opmlPackage/README.md

 Last night's release only worked in the client version.
 The Node package was broken.
 It should now be fixed.

-Also added a new example app that demonstrates the reading and writing of markdown/outline files.
+Also added a new <a href="https://github.com/scripting/opmlPackage/tree/main/examples/markdown">example app</a> that demonstrates the reading and writing of markdown/outline files in a Node app.

 #### v0.4.12 -- 1/3/22 by DW